elisacaffrey/MiFoDB/docs/source/quick_start.rst

 .. tip::

     If your substrate is not in the default MiFoDB_sub database, or you will be using this frequently, we recommend making a `custom substrate database <https://mifodb.readthedocs.io/en/latest/advanced_use.html#adding-substrate-genomes>`_.
-Substrate genomes, like *Brassica oleracea* and *Bos taurus* are much much larger and more complex compared to prokaryote (and most eukaryotic microbes), which increasing the rate of false-positive mapping.
+Substrate genomes, like *Brassica oleracea* and *Bos taurus* are much much larger and more complex compared to prokaryote (and most eukaryotic microbes), which increases the rate of false-positive mapping, so we recommend limiting substrate genomes to those that are relevant to the project.